TranslationalML/tml-ctp/README.md

   make build-docker
   ```

-3. In a terminal with Python 3.10 available, install the Python package with `pip`:
+3. Install all the Python development environment with `make`:

   ```
   make install-python-all
   ```

-  This will install:
+  This will install with `pip`:
   - all Python dependencies needed for development (such as `black` for the Python code formatter or `pytest` for the tests)
   - the package `tml_ctp` including its main `ctp_dat_batcher` script and a few other utility scripts
   - all Python dependencies of the package.